2021 Highest Paid Animal Science Graduates in Wisconsin

 Finding the Best Animal Science School for You

-Animal Science is the #36 most popular major in Wisconsin with 286 bachelor's degrees awarded in 2018-2019.
-This means that of the 6,605 bachelor's that were awarded in the country, 0.0% were from a college or university in the state.
+With 286 bachelor's degrees handed out in 2018-2019, animal science is the #36 most popular major in Wisconsin.
+This means that colleges and universities in the state were responsible for awarding 4.3% of all the animal science bachelor's degrees in the country.
 Since picking the right college can be one of the most important decisions of your life, we've developed the Highest Paid Animal Science Graduates ranking, along with many other major-related rankings, to help you make that decision.

-This year's Highest Paid Animal Science Graduates in Wisconsin ranking analyzed 3 colleges that offered a bachelor's degree in animal science.
+For this year's Highest Paid Animal Science Graduates in Wisconsin ranking, we looked at 3 colleges that offer a bachelor's in animal science.

 In this ranking, we use early career salaries - salaries 10 years from when a student started college.
 This is the salary typically earned 4-6 years after graduation, but may be different depending on how long a person takes to complete their degree.